Keyboard layout: Chinese

 Chinese keyboards are usually in US layout with/without Chinese input method labels printed on keys.
 Without an input method handler activated, these keyboards would simply respond to Latin characters as physically labelled, provided that the US keyboard layout is selected correctly in the operating system.
 Most modern input methods allow input of both simplified and traditional characters, and will simply default to one or the other based on the locale setting.

-People's Republic of China
+Mainland China

-Keyboards used in the People's Republic of China are standard or slightly modified English US (QWERTY) ones without extra labelling, while various input method editors (IMEs) are employed to input Chinese characters.
-The most common IMEs are Hanyu pinyin-based, representing the pronunciation of characters using Latin letters.
+Keyboards used in mainland China are standard or slightly modified US (QWERTY) ones without extra labelling, while various input method editors (IMEs) are employed to input Chinese characters.
+The most common IMEs are pinyin-based, representing the Standard Chinese pronunciation of characters using Latin letters.
 However, keyboards with labels for alternative structural input methods such as the Wubi method can also be found, although those are usually very old products and are extremely rare, as of 2015.